 - 1. The development shall be begun before the expiration of three years from the date of this permission. - 2.
 Notwithstanding the details of the materials noted in the application no development shall be commenced until details of the external materials to be used have been agreed in writing by the Local Planning Authority.
 The re-development shall be carried out in accordance with the approved details. - 3.
-No development shall start on site until a landscape scheme has been submitted to and approved in writing by the Local Planning Authority.
-This scheme shall indicate full details of the treatment proposed for all hard and soft ground surfaces and boundaries together with the species and materials proposed, their disposition and existing and finished levels or contours.
-The scheme shall also indicate and specify all existing trees and hedgerows on the land which shall be retained in their entirety, unless otherwise agreed in writing by the Local Planning Authority, together with measures for their protection in the course of development. - 4.
+The landscaping enhancements to the site shall be carried out in accordance with those details submitted within the Design and Access Statement by LDA Design. - 4.
 The approved landscape scheme (both hard and soft) shall be carried out before the occupation of the buildings or the completion of the development, whichever is the sooner; unless otherwise agreed in writing by the Local Planning Authority.
 Any trees or plants which within a period of 5 years from the completion of the development die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.